 Find Virginia Healthcare Prices for ambulatory surgery, tests and hospital stays.
 This site shows average price ALLOWED (commercial insurance prices) in 2018 for almost 40 common healthcare services in VA.
 Includes a mix of outpatient, clinic, hospital stays and other services such as an ambulance (median $550) or an emergency helicopter ride ($19,466 which includes average base cost of $14,402 plus mileage).
 Examples: hospitalizations (maternity), outpatient xray/imaging, CT and MRI tests; colonoscopy, mammogram; inpatient or ambulatory surgery (e.g. hernia, gall bladder, knee replacement, tonsillectomy, kidney stones); and ER or well-child visits (median $126).
 Shows median and range of costs and provides a breakout by type of cost: facility, surgeon, anesthesiologist, etc. Also shows average price by setting: clinic vs. hospital vs. ambulatory surgical center; and region of Virginia.
 The median amount allowed for an ER visit (medium, code 99283) was $1,091.
 The 2020 report shows allowed amounts for each service that you or your insurance plan ACTUALLY PAID in 2018.
 More relevant than most pricing information, but lags in timeliness.
 Add at least 7% medical inflation rate to estimate 2020 costs.
 Virginia Healthcare Pricing Transparency, from Virginia Health Information (VHI), updated June 2020.
 No new updates as of May, 2022.

 Compare what hospitals in Vermont were charging for physician office visits in 2018-2019.
 For example, code 99213 averages $155 for the physician.
 Since hospitals may charge an additional fee, the total charge in the state was about $208 per visit.
 Fees ranged from $98 at Northeastern VT Regional Hospital to $662 at North Country) for an established patient code 99213.
 Code 99214 average price was $262.
 New patient prices also shown.
 If non-hospital medical groups exist in VT, their fees are not shown.
-Provided by state of Vermont; prices good thru September 2019.
+Provided by state of Vermont; prices were good only through September 2019.
 No reports were provided for the year ending Sept.
 30, 2020.
 Additionally, only 3 hospitals reported their physician office visit prices for the year ending Sept.
 30, 2021, due to relaxing of rules during the pandemic.